River District Vancouver is a neighbourhood in South Vancouver that used to offer free drive-in movie nights on Saturdays in September and October.

 Below are some tips and suggestions to help you make the most out of your Drive-in Movie Night experience at River District Vancouver.

-TIP #1: Last year admission to Drive-in Movie Nights cost $25 per vehicle for a single-feature movie and $35 for a double-feature movie, or $5 less for tickets purchased online.
-In 2018 the shows are FREE, which is awesome!
-Last year, when there was a cost, the events were tremendously popular!
-This year, now that the shows are all free, chances are good that they’ll sell out well in advance!
-Consequently, reserve your spot early!
+TIP #1: In 2017 admission to Drive-in Movie Nights cost $25 per vehicle for a single-feature movie and $35 for a double-feature movie, or $5 less for tickets purchased online.
+In 2018 the shows were FREE, which was awesome!
+The previous year, when there was a cost, the events were tremendously popular!
+In 2018, when the shows were all free, they sold out in advance!
+Consequently, if they do the movies again, and do them for free, reserve your spot early!

 TIP #2: Each year some people take their chances and just drive to the venue and show up, without making a reservation.
 There’s a chance they’ll get in, but people with tickets purchased in advance get priority spots.